 This would make it better to eat from a nutritional standpoint.
 Supporters also claim that unroasted cacao contains higher levels of antioxidants – almost double – than that of roasted cacao.

 Strictly speaking, raw chocolate shouldn’t contain any sugar at all.
 This might help with controlling your weight, dealing with cravings or improving your metabolism.
 Milk is another no-no; although some raw chocolate may include raw cacao oil or butter to give creamy but dairy free taste to the raw bitter flavour of the chocolate.

-Whether or not this actually improves the taste is probably a matter of a personal opinion, but raw chocolate certainly keeps more minerals, nutricions and other delicious goodness than regular chocolate.
+Whether or not this actually improves the chocolate taste is probably a matter of a personal opinion, but raw chocolate certainly keeps more minerals, nutrition and other delicious goodness than regular chocolate.

 This is where it gets technical.
 In order, to derive these health benefits, raw chocolate – the cacao bean – needs to be processed at a temperature of under 42-45C.

 The traditional process of making chocolate is all about the fermentation of the cacao.
 This is the process in which any tannins or acid flavours from the raw cacao bean, direct from the cacao tree, are turned into fruity, chocolate aromas.

 Fermentation can last for a number of days as the cacao is turned to allow for an even ferment and oxygen is introduced.
 This takes place either at the farm on the plantation or at a nearby processing plant.